When we walk on top of the garden mulch in the summer, we sing “No weeds, no weeds, no weeds in our garden!”

 For the cooler seasons, Stout recommends choosing cold-resistant plants like kale, that we can harvest even when there is snow… or parsnips, that we can leave in the ground all winter and harvest in the spring.
 To help them get through the winter, we can cover them with a layer of hay.

 Stout also suggests growing squash (for example, buttercup and blue Hubbard), since they preserve well indoors during the winter months.

 Ruth Stout had two recommendations.
-First of all, she recommended buying seeds from a reliable seed producer, which helps to support their business.
+First of all, she recommended buying new seeds from a reliable seed producer, which helps to support their business.
 And since they are specialized in the production of seeds, it would be ambitious to think that we could do better ourselves.
 At the same time, she recommends that gardeners use their own seeds.